Clásico Paceño: Origin

 The origin of the great rivalry of football in La Paz dates back to the early days of the sport in the city of La Paz when football was played in an organized way.
 As there was still no regulatory body for the practice of the sport, the different clubs challenged a certain rival to a series of matches.

 Thus, the first great rivalry of football in La Paz was between the first club of the city, La Paz FBC, founded in 1899, and the Bolivian Rangers, founded in 1902.
 A short-lived rivalry ended with the demise of the former, while the latter was overshadowed by Thunder Foot Ball Club, in 1904.

-When Thunders FBC disappeared in 1908, its place as the most popular team was taken by The Strongest who disputed first place with Nimbles Sport Association, a team founded in 1909 and with whom they played the first organized tournament in the history of Bolivia in 1911 and who was their first great historical rivals.
+When Thunders FBC disappeared in 1908, its place as the most popular team was taken by The Strongest who disputed first place with Nimbles Sport Association, a team founded in 1909 and with whom they played the first organized tournament in Bolivian history during 1911 and who was their first great historical rivals.
 The final of the 1911 tournament was contested by these two clubs, with The Strongest emerging victorious.

 Subsequently, in the early years of the La Paz Football Association, it was the Colegio Militar team that was The Strongest's most formidable rival, eventually overshadowing Nimbles Sport Association within a few years, for by 1915 the Clásico Paceño featured Colegio Militar against The Strongest.

 The Strongest's supremacy in the first Bolivian tournament

 The first La Paz derby was played between The Strongest and Club Colegio Militar.
 By 1911, the rivalry between the two had reached epic proportions, dividing the city into two antagonistic sides.
 That same year, the Prefecture of La Paz decided to organize the first official football championship in the history of Bolivia, the Copa Prefectural.
 Both teams were prominent protagonists of the competition and in the end The Strongest became the first champion of Bolivian football.

 In 1914, the football teams of the city of La Paz decided to institutionalize the practice of the sport, for which the first governing body of football in Bolivia, the La Paz Football Association, was founded.
 The LPFA organized the first proper Bolivian football tournament that year and the winner was once again The Strongest, with their fierce rivals finishing second.
 In 1915 the situation was reversed and Colegio Militar was able to taste its first championship, with The Strongest finishing second.

-However, from 1916 began an era of absolute dominance of The Strongest in Bolivian football.
+However, from 1916, began an era of absolute dominance of The Strongest in Bolivian football.
 The Aurinegro won all the competitions organized in the following decade (1916-I, 1916-II, 1917, 1922, 1923, 1923, 1924, 1925, there were no tournaments between 1918 and 1921), while their rival would enter a frank decline that would end in their disappearance at the beginning of the 1930s.